NonameUntitled/logq/README.md

 It is dedicated to our paper: "Correcting the LogQ Correction: Revisiting Sampled Softmax for Large-Scale Retrieval"

 Compared to the original gSASRec repository, we added the following:
-- Additional train files dedicated to different objective functions (full softmax, sampled softmax, etc.)
+- Additional train files dedicated to different objective functions (full softmax, sampled softmax, mns, log-q correction, etc.)
 - Configuration files for ML1M, Steam and Gowalla datasets

 ## Getting Started